-The vehicular circulation system is comprised of intra neighborhood system and the inter neighborhood system.
-The intra neighborhood system is composed of Hopple Street and Colerain Avenue.
+The vehicular circulation system is comprised of intra neighborhood system and the inter neighborhood The intra neighborhood syssystem. tem is composed of Hopple Street Colerain Avenue.
 Hopple Street carries vehicles through the neighborhood, connection I-75, Clifton, Central Parkway and Western Hills.
 It also distributes vehicles to destinations within the neighborhood including residences, businesses, industries and offices.
-Colerain the majority of carries north/south traffic through the connectina neighborhood Grove Avenue with the businesses located in northern Camp Washington.
+Colerain carries the majority of Avenue through the north/south traffic netahborhood connecting Spring Grove Avenue with the businesses located in northern Camp Washington.

-Problems exist with Hopple Street and Colerain Avenue vehicular circulation system.
-Currently Colerain Avenue is hampered in its function as an intra neighborhood connector by large volumes of traffic, with the majority of trucks using it as a main corridor to Spring Grove Avenue.
-Hopple Street, congested during peak hours due to its high traffic volume detracts from the marketability of Camp Washing-This problem is amplified at intersection of Colerain Avenue the and Hopple Street with vehicles experiencing difficulty in turning both left and right and the general lack of clarity, causing traffic to become extremely congested.
+Problems exist with Hoppie Street and Colerain Avenue vehicular circulation system.
+Currently Colerain Avenue is hampered in its function as an intra neighborhood connector by large volumes of traffic, with the majority of trucks using it as a main corridor to Spring Hopple Street, con-Grove Avenue. gested during peak hours due to its high traffic volume detracts from the marketability of Camp Washing-This problem is amplified at intersection of Colerain Avenue and Hopple Street with vehicles experiencing difficulty in turning both left and right and the general lack of clarity, causing traffic to become extremely congested.

-problems of the Hopple Street and Colerain Avenue Vehicular circulation system were defined by the Department and City Engineering their highway consultants. included traffic operaanalysis tions in the Hopple Street corridor and was broken down into two divia) the viaduct proper, and sions: b) the signalized intersections at Beekman Street, Colerain Avenue, I-75 ramp and Central Parkway.
+The problems of the Hopple Street and Colerain Avenue Vehicular circulation system were defined by the Engineering Department and City their highway consultants.
+There included traffic operaanalysis tions in the Hopple Street corridor and was broken down into two divia) the viaduct proper, and b) the signalized intersections at Street, Colerain Avenue, Beekman I-75 ramp and Central Parkway.
 The following is a brief outline of their findings and recommendations.